-The Bank has established a safe working environment for its employees and strives to improve these conditions and opportunities as necessary.
-Decisions and developments concerning employees are communicated through announcements and procedures.
-The Bank takes the necessary measures to prevent all forms of discrimination of employees on the basis of race, ethnicity, language, religion and gender; to ensure that human rights are respected and its employees are protected against all kinds of physical, mental and emotional abuse within the company.
+In all its practices and investments, the Bank supports social and The Bank has established a safe working environment for its cultural activities with due diligence for protecting social benefit employees and strives to improve these conditions and opportunities as necessary.
+Decisions and developments concerning employees are and the environment alongside its own public image, benefit and profitability.
+It strives towards the progress of the banking industry communicated through announcements and procedures.
+The Bank and works to maintain the public's trust in it.
+It contributes to the takes the necessary measures to prevent all forms of discrimination healthy development of the society by ensuring compliance with of employees on the basis of race, ethnicity, language, religion and regulations on consumer and public health.
+The Bank also supports gender; to ensure that human rights are respected and its employees are protected against all kinds of physical, mental and emotional social and cultural associations, foundations and organizations. abuse within the company.